-Some of you may have seen my October 2015 newsletter where I announced that I’d started doing couples intensives, one couple at a time.
-This two day relationship fix is to help couples in a focused way to get back on track and to help with any big decisions they need to make.
+You may have seen my October 2015 newsletter where I announced that I’ve started doing couples intensives, one couple at a time.
+This two day relationship fix is to help couples in a focused way to get back on track and to help with any big decisions you need to make.

 Because of this, and the great feedback I’ve had from the couples who completed my intensives (thanks guys!), I want to say more about why I started to work in this way and to help you get a feel for what happens in a couples intensive.

 And I’ve noticed a curious pattern.
 Many people raise their really important issues and questions only in the last few minutes of a session!
 It’s like they need to “get up the courage” during the session to bring up big issues.
 Unfortunately by then, there’s no time to deal with these issues.
 Usually another client is waiting, so I must finish their session.

 This was frustrating for them and for me, because we had to wait for the following session to explore their issues in more detail.
 That meant they often had to put their issues hold on for weeks until we could schedule a mutually available time.
 You can see how maddening that was for them, especially if something urgent was at stake.

 Not only that, it was also distressing for me because many people had just started to connect with difficult feelings and thoughts as we got closer to the end of the session, which left insufficient time for deeper exploration or adequate closure.
 Some people left sessions feeling exposed and incomplete.